 Method

-- Make the crumble topping: Melt the butter and stir in brown sugar and cinnamon.
-Add flour and pecans, mixing until clumpy.
+- Make the crumble topping: Melt butter and mix with brown sugar and cinnamon.
+Add flour and pecans, stirring until a clumpy mixture forms.
 Set aside to cool.

-- Prepare the filling: In a small bowl, mix brown sugar, flour, and cinnamon.
+- Prepare the cinnamon filling: In a small bowl, mix brown sugar, flour, and cinnamon.
 Set aside.

 - Preheat oven to 350°F (175°C) and grease a 9×9-inch baking pan.

-- Make the batter: In a large bowl, cream butter, brown sugar, and granulated sugar until smooth.
+- Make the batter: Cream butter, brown sugar, and granulated sugar until smooth.

-- Add eggs, vanilla, sour cream, sourdough starter, buttermilk, salt, and baking powder.
+- Add eggs, vanilla, sour cream, sourdough discard, buttermilk, salt, and baking powder.
 Mix until combined.

 - Add flour and mix until fully incorporated.

-- Top with crumble: Break crumble topping into pieces and sprinkle over the cake.
+- Top with crumble: Break topping into chunks and sprinkle evenly over the cake.

 - Bake for 40–45 minutes, until a toothpick inserted in the center comes out clean.